luminarily/bookofmormon/_posts/2017-02-21-conspiracies.md

 Don't think you're open to the reality of conspiracies now that Trump has been elected.
 You can't say you suddenly have the vision to see conspiracies when for the past five or ten years you've denied their existence or simply ignored the possibility.
 You may think you're justified because of what the media has told you.

-### Not realizing *how bad things were* before 2016, it's hard to understand why most American counties chose how they did November 8th, 2016.
+<div class="block orange">Not realizing *how bad things were* before 2016, it's hard to understand why most American counties chose how they did November 8th, 2016.</div>

 Just search images for `2016 election results counties`.

 ---

+# Authority Conflation

-# Why are secret combinations dismissed as conspiracy theories when the Book of Mormon explicitly warns us us about them?
+<div class="b cb1">Why are secret combinations dismissed as conspiracy theories when the Book of Mormon explicitly warns us us about them?</div>

 Perhaps it stems from the notion that obedience is the [first law of heaven][1].
 Because obedience to God's law and to his ordained authorities on the earth is valued, I think there is a tendency among some to project this reverence for authority on to *worldy authorities*.
 Although we obey the law of the land, that doesn't mean we necessarily trust any worldly institution that bears worldly authority - - - *\*cough\* big pharma* *\*cough\* career politicians* *\*cough\* etc...* - - - to always do things in our best interests and to always tell us the truth.

+<div class="b cb3">Conflating worldly and heavenly authority obscures one's vision on what people with power are capable of.</div>

-#### There is great risk in discovering this too late.
+There is great risk in discovering this too late.

 For one could put good for evil and evil for good by thinking the good guys are the bad guys and vice versa.